 According to the World Food Programme, one-third of all food produced — over 1.3 billion tons of it — is never consumed.
 What’s more, producing this wasted food also uses other natural resources that, when threatened, have a ripple effect in the countries that are already hit hardest by hunger, poverty, and climate change.
 Producing this wasted food requires an amount of water equal to the annual flow of Russia’s Volga River — and adds 3.3 billion tons of greenhouse gases to the atmosphere.

 In its Sustainable Development Goals, the UN reveals: “If women farmers had the same access to resources as men, the number of hungry in the world could be reduced by up to 150 million.”
 Female farmers are responsible for growing, harvesting, preparing, and selling the majority of food in poor countries.
 Women are on the frontlines of the fight against hunger, yet they are frequently underrepresented at the forums where important decisions on policy and resources are made.

 10. Forced migration

-Beyond war and conflict, a number of factors contribute to the causes of forced migration.
-This includes hunger, but forced migration can also be a cause of hunger.
+Hunger can be a cause of forced migration, but forced migration can also be a cause of hunger.
 Many refugees living abroad live in neighboring countries with limited resources to begin with.
 In Lebanon, for example, nearly a third of the population are refugees, placing a huge strain on resources.
-Each year, Concern partners with Welthungerhilfe to produce the Global Hunger Index; released last October, the 2018 edition underlines the connection between hunger and forced migration, a problem which can only be resolved by a political solution.
+Each year, Concern partners with Welthungerhilfe to produce the Global Hunger Index.
+Our 2018 edition underlines the connection between hunger and forced migration, a problem which can only be resolved by a political solution.